brentgroves/status/2024/week10.md

 The goal is to get Azure resource costs to be approximately $500 per month.
 Also to request a resource group named "repsys" in which the user "<bGroves@linamar.com>" is assigned the "Contributor" role.

-- ip6 address for k8s and mach2 pki
 - Create an Excel file showing the estimated monthly cost of all Azure resources.
 - Contact IT and IS team to gather any resource needs I may be unaware of.
 - Back up our Azure SQL work and data warehouse database schemas to an  on-premise SQL Server 2022 running in a Docker container.
 - Create a bash script and the Azure CLI to create all Azure resources.
+- research ip6 addresses and subnet for k8s and OpenStack.
 - Conduct meetings as-needed with Brent H. Amir, Jarod, and Kevin.

 ## To do